- IHS Global: http://www.ihs.com/info/ecc/a/americas-new-energy-future.aspx

-Hydraulic fracturing has been used in the oil and natural gas industry since the 1940s, producing more than 600 trillion cubic feet of natural gas and 7 billion barrels of oil.
-Used with modern horizontal drilling technology, fracking has unlocked vast U.S. shale reserves, launching a renaissance in oil and natural gas production, creating millions of jobs and generating economic growth.
-Without these advanced technologies, we would lose 45 percent of domestic natural gas production and 17 percent of our oil production within five years.
+Hydraulic fracturing has been used in the oil and natural gas industry since the 1940s, producing more than 700 trillion cubic feet of natural gas and 15 billion barrels of oil since the practice began.7, 8 Used with modern horizontal drilling technology, fracking has unlocked vast U.S. shale reserves, launching a renaissance in oil and natural gas production, creating millions of jobs and generating economic growth.
+Without these advanced technologies, we would lose approximately half of our domestic oil and natural gas production, crippling our energy revolution.

 “America has abundant natural resources and recent innovations combined with horizontal drilling in shale formations has unlocked vast new supplies of natural gas, allowing the nation to get to the energy it needs today, and transforming our energy future.” —Daniel Yergin, IHS vice chairman

-In his 2012 State of the Union address, President Obama described a 100-year supply of natural gas.
-Meanwhile, energy analyst predict the U.S. will remain the world’s biggest oil producer this year after overtaking Saudi Arabia and Russia.
-We can thank hydraulic fracturing for both.
-Fracking has unlocked vast reserves of shale and other tight-rock formations to produce an American energy renaissance that has seen a dramatic lowering of oil imports while shifting America from needing to import natural gas to potentially rank as one of the world’s leading natural gas exporters.
+According to EIA estimates, in 2016 the United States was the world’s largest producer of petroleum and natural gas hydrocarbons.
+For this we can thank hydraulic fracturing.
+Fracking has unlocked vast reserves of shale and other tight-rock formations to produce an American energy renaissance that has seen a dramatic lowering of oil imports, while shifting America from needing to import natural gas to potentially rank as one of the world’s leading natural gas exporters.

 “Every barrel of oil or cubic foot of natural gas that we produce at home instead of importing from abroad means … More jobs … Faster growth … A lower trade deficit.” —Jason Furman, Chairman of the Council of Economic Advisers and Gene Sperling, Director of the National Economic Council